syncfusion-content/maui-docs/MAUI/PDF-Viewer/Built-In-Toolbar.md

 ### Adding a New Toolbar Item at a Specific Index

 To add an item at a specific index in the toolbar in [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html), first create the button you want to include.
 Then, convert that button into a ToolbarItem using the `ToolbarItem` method.
 Finally, add the newly created ToolbarItem to the toolbar using the `Insert` method.
 Use the `Index` property to get the index of the item you want to add after, and insert the new item at a specific index.
-Here we create the button fileSaveButton and retrieves the index of the "Print" button in the "PrimaryToolbar".The new button is inserted into the toolbar right after the "Print" button.
+Here we create the button fileSaveButton and retrieve the index of the "Print" button in the "PrimaryToolbar".
+The new button is inserted into the toolbar right after the "Print" button.

 {% tabs %}
 {% highlight C# %}